chrisbillows/raindrop-todoist-syncer/README.md

 Use of the Raindrop API requires an Oauth token.

 First go to "Settings", "Integrations" and, under "For Developers", select "Create new app".
-Save your client ID and client secret to .env in the root directory as:
+Save your client ID and client secret to `.env` file as:

 ```
 RAINDROP_CLIENT_ID = 'abc123'